serimmmmm/openmusichistory/schutz_st_matthew_passion.md

 - List of Important Works
 - Excerpt from Schütz's Music
 - Listening Guide
-- Instrument Used During This Period
+- Instruments Used During This Period
 - Artworks from This Period

 ## Learning Objects